Pensacola man arrested for assaulting deputies, K9 - NewsBreak

 PENSACOLA, Fla. ( WKRG ) — A man was arrested after he assaulted deputies and a K9 while they were serving an arrest warrant.

-Adam Keller, 28, is charged with resisting arrest with violence, battery on a law enforcement officer and battery on a police K9.Downtown Pensacola nightclub permanently closed following shooting
+Adam Keller, 28, is charged with resisting arrest with violence, battery on a law enforcement officer and battery on a police K9.Tampon Shortage: Latest nightmare for women

 Escambia County sheriff’s deputies went to a house Wednesday, June 23, to serve an arrest warrant but they were told Keller wasn’t there.
 They found him in a bathroom.
 While they tried to detain him, Keller began swinging his closed fists frantically in an attempt to get away, according to the arrest report.